ccollombet/ccollombet/README.md

 - 👋 Hi, I’m @ccollombet
 - 👀 I’m interested in statistics in science more specifically in health
-- 🌱 I’m currently learning python
+- 🌱 I’m learning python, R, R shiny, SAS
 - 💞️ I’m looking to collaborate on a project about statistics tests with python
 - 📫 How to reach me collombet.celine@gmail.com